By Rodney Anderson, MD and David Wise, PhD

 Wonderful videos with a Yoga emphasis made by my friend and colleague, Dustienne Miller PT, MS, WCS, CYT for 1) Relieving Pelvic Pain and 2) Optimizing Bladder Control

-A dilator set with an option for vibration
+An affordable dilator set with an option for vibration.

 *Always speak with your doctor or provider before using any of these products.